zdravkov/kendo-docs/getting-started/web/datepicker/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: Overview of DatePicker UI widget
+page_title: Overview of DatePicker UI widget
 description: Help guide for the basics of Kendo UI DatePicker widget.
 ---